-For the year ended March 31, 2019, the Company reported underwriting income of £355,000.
-The increase of £320,000 compared to the prior year was caused primarily by an increase in premiums earned during the year, and a slight improvement in the Company's overall loss ratio.
+For the year ended March 31, 2020, the Company reported underwriting income of £1,428,000.
+The increase of £1,073,000 compared to the prior year was caused primarily by an increase in premiums earned and a decrease in claims expenses during the year.
+The loss ratio for the Malta operations increased by 4 percentage points compared with the prior year.